 Operated by the Daughters of Charity, the hospital quickly became a renowned institution.
 Like many other fixtures throughout Virginia City, was nothing short of opulent, implementing the finest and most modern features and amenities to deliver top notch medical care and an expedited recovery.
-The hospital could accommodate more than 70 patients in its 36 room layout, and luxuries many other places in the state only dreamt of, like hot and cold running water in each room.
+The hospital could accommodate more than 70 patients in its 36-room layout, and luxuries many other places in the state only dreamt of, such as hot and cold running water in each room.
 Perhaps most interesting, the hospital was in its heyday during a time when fresh air and sunlight were believed to be some of the best remedies.
 Every room in the hospital has a window view, and two of the stories have elaborate porches, both of which were part of the recovery plan for each patient.

-Since Father Meinecke and Louise Curran saved this local resource from demolition in 1964, Saint Mary’s Art Center has offered both lodging and art instruction to and from some very well-known artists and earned its ranking as a National Historic Landmark.
+Since Father Meinecke and Louise Curran saved this local resource from demolition in 1964, St. Mary’s Art Center has offered both lodging and art instruction to and from some very well-known artists and earned its ranking as a National Historic Landmark.
 Alterations and restorations began in the 1960s and continue today, keeping the center constantly evolving to accommodate its artists.
-By 1973, Saint Mary’s Art Center became incorporated as a 501(c) 3.
-Visitors can expect to peruse seven rotating galleries featuring artworks by established and emerging local, regional, national and international artists.
-A permanent collection is housed throughout guest rooms available by reservation throughout the property, too.
+By 1973, St. Mary’s Art Center became incorporated as a 501(c) 3.
+Visitors can expect to peruse seven rotating galleries featuring artworks by established and emerging local, regional, national, and international artists.
+A permanent collection is housed throughout guest rooms available for viewing by reservation throughout the property as well.

-The array of classes offered at St. Mary’s includes acrylic, oil, pastel, watercolor, sculpture, photography, etching and other artistic media.
+The array of classes offered at St. Mary’s includes acrylic, oil, pastel, watercolor, sculpture, photography, etching, and other artistic media.
 The center’s yearly schedule of workshops and retreats offers both new and returning students a fantastic array of artistic pursuits.
-The expansive building affords students a range of spaces in which to create, including a large upstairs studio, the rolling lawn, the historic town of Virginia City and the surrounding hillside.
-Before hitting the road, be sure to swing through the artisan gallery, which is loaded with impressive hand made finds from local artists, too.
+The expansive building affords students a range of spaces in which to create, including a large upstairs studio, the rolling lawn, the historic town of Virginia City, and the surrounding hillside.
+Before hitting the road, be sure to swing through the artisan gallery, which is loaded with impressive handmade finds from local artists, too.